abigail burnham bloom abigail burnham bloom abigail burnham bloom abigail burnham bloom abigail burnham bloom abigail burnham bloom

 4. Panel discussion: one presentation required, on the day assigned for it.

-5. We will have discussions online.
-Homework will be posted online.
+5. Homework will be posted online in addition to being assigned in class.
 You must have a Hunter internet address.

 6. Homework and in-class quizzes: in-class, written on the day's assigned reading and then read aloud; outside class, on assigned topics.
-Each homework assignment must be handed in on the day it is due—it may be emailed to me.
+Each homework assignment must be handed in or e-mailed to me on the day it is due.

 7. Papers: two papers are required.
-Thesis statements must be submitted and approved for both papers.
-Drafts of papers can be submitted in advance of the date they are due.
-I will suggest ways to rework them.
-If you submit a draft paper 3 class sessions before the due date, I will edit and return it to you with comments for revision.
+If you submit a draft paper 2 class sessions before the due date, I will edit and return it to you with comments for revision.
 YOUR PAPER IS DUE ON TIME; ITS FINAL MARK WILL BE LOWERED BY ONE FULL GRADE FOR EACH PERIOD IT IS LATE.

 "Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The college is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures."